SAP-samples/teched2024-IN180/exercises/ex0/README.md

 Congratulations!
 You have successfully completed the Exercise **An Overview of SAP Integration Suite**!

-Now that you have an Overview of the SAP Integration Suite and Edge Integration Cell, you can move to [Exercise 1](../ex1/README.md) **Access and explore the SAP Integration Suite**
+Now that you have an Overview of the SAP Integration Suite and Edge Integration Cell, you can move to [Exercise1 - Access and explore the SAP Integration Suite](../ex1/README.md)